RJGalloway/Data-Extraction-and-Analysis-System/RPiHadoop/raspiHadoopPt1.md

   * While in the menu if you plan on using VNC viewer for the desktop, I had to change the resolution in this configuration menu to get it to display.

+DO THIS PROCESS FOR EVERY NODE YOU WILL BE CONFIGURING!